PHENOMENOLOGY AND THE HISTORY OF PLATONISM

 Adolf Reinach: La philosophie de Platon (traduction et introduction par Aurélien Djian)

-Abstract: In these 1910 summer semester lessons, Adolf Reinach, using the concept of arché as a guiding thread, sketches out a history of Platonic philosophy, tracing it back to the Presocratics.
-More precisely, as a philosophical attempt to offer such an history, Reinach intends to flesh out what he thinks is the main contribution of Plato to philosophy, and which, at the same time, turns out to be the germ of his own philosophy, namely: to consider ideal objects as the arché of philosophy; to use the phenomenological method; and, last but not least, to devote his research to the study of the things themselves, rather than (like Socrates) to the elucidation of the main subjective opinions of his time.
-Thus, this is Reinach’s Plato that we finally see emerging from a reading of his lessons—a Plato who, in spite of being “non-historical,” “non-true,” appears as the figure who nonetheless motivated him to follow his own philosophical path.
+Abstract: In these 1910 summer semester lectures, Adolf Reinach, uses the concept of arché as a guiding thread to sketch out a history of Platonic philosophy and to trace it back to the Presocratics.
+More precisely, by means of this philosophical attempt to offer a historical account, Reinach intends to flesh out what he thinks is the main contribution of Plato to philosophy, and which, at the same time, turns out to be the roots of his own philosophy, namely: to consider ideal objects as the arché of philosophy; to use the phenomenological method; and, last but not least, to devote his research to the study of the things themselves, rather than (like Socrates) to the elucidation of the main subjective opinions of his time.
+Thus, this is Reinach’s Plato that we finally see emerging from a reading of his lectures—a Plato who, in spite of being “non-historical,” “non-true,” appears as the figure who nonetheless motivated him to follow his own philosophical path.

 Emanuele Mariani: L’entrelacs des traditions : Brentano, l’analogia entis et le platonisme

-Abstract: Just hearing the names of Brentano and Plato is enough to highlight the queerness of a matching which finds almost no evidence in critical literature.
-The study of the texts in which Brentano explicitly deals with Plato, in particular in his lectures on the history of Greek philosophy, does not change much of the negative impression that emerges from a general overview: the place of Plato in the history of philosophy depends, for Brentano, on Aristotle or, better, on the accomplishment of Greek philosophy that occurs with Aristotle himself.
-We shall rather turn our attention towards the analysis of the problems in order to open up, if possible, a less negative prospect for the relationship of Brentano to Plato: not so much directly by the examination of Platonic philosophy from a Brentanian point of view, as by the concrete solution that Brentano provides to some Aristotelian questions.
+Abstract: Just hearing the names of Brentano and Plato put together is enough to highlight the queerness of a matching which finds almost no evidence in critical literature.
+The study of the texts in which Brentano explicitly deals with Plato, in particular in his lectures on the history of Greek philosophy, does not change much of the negative impression that emerges from a general overview: the place of Plato in the history of philosophy depends, for Brentano, on Aristotle or, better, on the accomplishment of Greek philosophy that occurs in Aristotle’s work.
+We shall turn our attention towards the analysis of certain relevant problems in order to open up, if possible, a less negative prospect for the relationship of Brentano to Plato: not so much directly by examining Platonic philosophy from a Brentanian point of view as by considering the concrete solution that Brentano provides to some Aristotelian questions.
 To put it differently, we shall take into account not so much what Brentano says of Plato, as what Brentano does with Aristotle, by tracking the Platonizing traces that can be found in the Brentanian commentary to Aristotle’s categories, the philosophical consequences of which seem to be reflected in Brentano’s overall philosophical project.

 Emiliano Trizio: Husserl’s Timaeus.
 Plato’s Creation Myth and the Phenomenological Concept of Metaphysics as the Teleological Science of the World